davidsferreira02/lbaw2373/README.md

     docker-compose up

-This will start the database and the pgAdmin tool.
-You can hit http://localhost:4321 to access __pgAdmin4__ and manage your database.
+Navigate on your browser to http://localhost:4321 to access pgAdmin4 and manage your database.
+Depending on your installation setup, you might need to use the IP address from the virtual machine providing docker instead of localhost.
+Please refer to your installation documentation.
 Use the following credentials to login:

     Email: postgres@lbaw.com
-    Password: pg!lol!2021
+    Password: pg!password

 On the first usage you will need to add the connection to the database using the following attributes:

     hostname: postgres
     username: postgres
-    password: pg!lol!2021
+    password: pg!password

 Hostname is _postgres_ instead of _localhost_ since _Docker Compose_ creates an internal DNS entry to facilitate the connection between linked containers.